openium/symfony-toolkit/README.md

 All methods throws 400 HTTP error with correct message if the value is missing or is not with the right type (depends of parameters)

+Behind all these methods are control methods.

+List of check methods :
+- checkKeyExists
+- checkKeyIsString
+- checkKeyIsBoolean
+- checkKeyIsInt
+- checkKeyIsFloat
+- checkKeyIsArray

+Methods checkKeyIs{type} use checkKeyExists().

+All the methods in this class are static.

 ### DateStringUtils